-Once the Korean embassy receives your documents, they will process your visa number which takes 5-10 days.
+Once the Korean embassy receives your documents, they will process your visa number which takes 5-10 days to receive.

-Then you will get your visa and we can go ahead and book your flight.
+Please let us know exactly when you receive your visa so we can book your flight.

 You will be required to take a drug test when you get to Korea.
 It will screen you for any illegal drugs and HIV.
 If you fail this test, your visa will be evoked and you will be required to pay your own flight home.